Ilmenite vs Browserbase — Which One for AI Agents?

 Browserbase uses browser-hour metering.
 You pay for the amount of time the browser instance remains open.
 This creates a "hidden tax" on AI agents.
 If your agent opens a page, spends 30 seconds "thinking" or processing the data with an LLM, and then closes the tab, you are billed for those 30 seconds of browser time, regardless of whether the browser was actually doing work.

-Ilmenite uses a credits-based model.
+Ilmenite uses a prepaid USD balance.
 You pay per operation.

 Whether the page takes 100ms or 10 seconds to load, and whether your agent takes one second or one hour to process the result, the cost remains the same.
 This makes costs predictable and significantly cheaper for high-volume AI applications.
 You can find our full pricing details here.